 However, given the limited area and number of properties in the County of Oxford where such activities could be a significant drinking water threat, it was determined that future waste disposal sites could, and therefore should, be located in areas where they are not a significant threat to drinking water sources.
-No concerns were raised during pre-consultation with respect to prohibiting future occurrences of this activity in areas where it would be a significant threat to drinking water sources.
+No concerns were raised during pre-consultation during the development of the first source protection plan, with respect to prohibiting future occurrences of this activity in areas where it would be a significant threat to drinking water sources.